dimichgh/oja/README.md

 ### Features:

 * Queuing events for later consuption.
-For example, if sonsumer added after the event happened, it would still receive it.
+For example, if consumer added after the event happened, it would still receive it.
 * Consume events as stream/promises.
 * Consume stream as events/promises
 * Consume promises as stream/events